Two-Trees/sandbox/balls/README.md

 # Fun with balls

 Load html files into web-browser.
-Call factory() in console to create balls, them update() to animate them.
+Call factory() in console to create balls, then update() to animate them.